iotaledger/wasp/contracts/native/evm/README.md

 EVM transaction is received.

 However, the `evmlight` implementation supports emulating predictable block times.
-To enable this feature, call the `setBlockTime` function with parameter `FieldBlockTime (uint32)` as the average amount of seconds between blocks.
+To enable this feature, just pass the `--block-time n` flag when deploying the EVM chain with `wasp-cli chain evm deploy`, where `n` is the desired average amount of seconds between blocks.

 Note that this may change the behavior of JSON-RPC functions that query the EVM state (e.g. `getBalance`), since `evmlight` is not able to store the state